Lake Lena, Minnesota: Pre-Dakota

-Before the arrival of the Dakota Sioux, the area about Lake Lena was inhabited by the Cheyenne, Fox and Ho-Chunk, with migratory Gros Ventre, Mandwe and Menominee peoples.
-The Lake Lena area served as a place abundant with food, in the heart of the Folle Avoine Region, with Wild Rice and Sturgeon.
-In addition, the Lake Lena Village was located along the site of the annual Bear migratory path.
+Before the arrival of the Dakota Sioux, the area about Lake Lena was inhabited by the Cheyenne, Meskwaki and Ho-Chunk, with migratory Gros Ventre, Mandwe and Menominee peoples.
+The Lake Lena area served as a place abundant with food, in the heart of the Folle Avoine Region, with wild rice and sturgeon.
+In addition, the Lake Lena Village was located along the site of the annual bear migratory path.

 Dakota

-With the arrival of the Dakota Sioux, only the Fox remained as permanent residents of the region.
-However, occasional Cheyenne, Ho-Chunk and Menominee peoples still came to the area for the Wild Rice.
+With the arrival of the Dakota Sioux, only the Meskwaki remained as permanent residents of the region.
+However, occasional Cheyenne, Ho-Chunk and Menominee peoples still came to the area for the wild rice.
 The Santee Sioux maintained a trade network routes offered by the St. Croix River, and the series of trails connecting the Lake Lena Village with Lake Superior, Mississippi River headwaters and other major upper Mississippi River destinations, Red Cedar River and Chippewa River.
 With the arrival of the Ojibwe from the cultural center in La Pointe, the area about the upper St. Croix River became a contested place.
-Though the Fox were permanently pushed out of the area, the Dakota and Ojibwe eventually came to peace and lived side-by-side.
+Though the Meskwaki were permanently pushed out of the area, the Dakota and Ojibwe eventually came to peace and lived side-by-side.